ABOUT OUR VIRTUAL PROGRAMS

 Winter/Spring 2021 Virtual Programs

-Our 2021 virtual programs present a variety of experts from the garden world and two special virtual program series devoted to exploring the cultural importance of gardens.
+Our Winter/Spring 2021 virtual programs presented a variety of experts from the garden world and two special virtual program series devoted to exploring the cultural importance of gardens.
 No matter where you live, our virtual programs will engage you in conversations about the why of gardening, not just the how-to.
 Read more.